 1. Suck it Up and Put the Work In

-The most obvious alternative to using an Instagram bot is deciding to do everything yourself.
+The most obvious alternative to using an Instagram bot for automation is deciding to do everything yourself.

 This is easily the best way to make sure that you’re building the most personal, authentic relationships with the people you want to connect with over Instagram.
 You can make sure that you’re tracking down the right people to grow your community and engage with them in meaningful ways through in-depth comments, videos and more.